-The Architecture Archives' collections date from the mid-nineteenth century to the present and document a diverse cross-section of the region's built environment.
+The Architecture Archives' collections date from the mid-nineteenth century to the present but primarily date from the twentieth century.
+Records document a diverse cross-section of the region's built environment.
 Collections represent, for example, the high-style architecture of Beaux Arts Classicism and Modernism; the progressive architecture of creative individualists; and the architectural vernacular of developer housing, "Main Street" commercial buildings, and roadside architecture.
 Some records document the region's special industrial heritage -- its steel mills and factories, and its transportation infrastructure -- its inclines and bridges.
 Other records represent Pittsburgh's architectural and building organizations.
 Carnegie Mellon's own architectural heritage is well represented, along with a sampling of the student and professional work of university alumni and faculty.

 Especially strong collections document Pittsburgh's era of urban expansion in the early twentieth century and its post-World War II Renaissance era.